garlic-signage/garlic-hub/README.md

 Garlic-Hub is a comprehensive Digital Signage Management solution that handles core CMS tasks alongside device management.
 From single-screen setups to distributed networks, it provides centralized control with flexibility for various signage environments.

 ## Live Demo
-To see garlic-hub it in action, use the demo at:
+To see garlic-hub it in action, use the live demo at:

 https://garlic-hub.com
 login: admin